Albanian cities during the Middle Ages: Development of old cities and the rise of new cities

 Medieval Albanian cities grew and developed during 14th and 15th centuries.
-Besides the existing cities, a number of new centers appeared, in the vicinity of rivers and in the river valleys, including Shirgj on the coast of river Buna, Shufadaja in the valley of Mati, Pirgu and Spinarica in the valley of Seman river.
+Besides the existing cities, a number of new centers appeared, in the vicinity of rivers and in the river valleys, including Shirgj on the coast of river Bojana, Shufadaja in the valley of Mati, Pirgu and Spinarica in the valley of Seman river.

-Durres was the largest city.
+Durrës was the largest city.
 It was one of the main centers for trade and politics of the country.
 In the second half of the 14th century the population of this city was 25,000 inhabitants.
-In Northern Albania, after Durres, the second largest was Shkodra, which was surrounded by a number of smaller cities like Tivar, Ulqin, Shas, Balec, Sepa and Lezha.
+In Northern Albania, after Durrës, the second largest was Shkodër, which was surrounded by a number of smaller cities like Bar, Ulcinj, Šas, Balec, Sepa and Lezhë.

-The main cities in the south were Berat, Vlora, Janina and Preveza.
-Following the fall of Durres, from the beginning of the 15th century, Vlora was becoming the main center in the Albanian coastline, followed by Gjirokastra, Korça, Bradashesh (near present-day Elbasan) being towns with a relatively small number of population.
+The main cities in the south were Berat, Vlorë, Ioannina and Preveza.
+Following the fall of Durrës, from the beginning of the 15th century, Vlorë was becoming the main center in the Albanian coastline, followed by Gjirokastër, Korçë, Bradashesh (near present-day Elbasan) being towns with a relatively small number of population.

 Craftsmanship products

-Through the 13th and 14th centuries in Albanian cities, a development and specialization of trade was noticed.
+Through the 13th and 14th centuries in Albanian cities, a development and specialisation of trade was noticed.
 A series of factors impacted in this aspect, worth to be mentioned are: increase of population in the cities, the need for craftsmanship products, technical enhancement, the short distance to the mines of iron, lead and silver in Serbian Hvosno.
 The craftsmanship of iron processing was especially widespread in Serbian Hvosno, and afterwards in other cities as well.
 Agricultural tools were produced, home iron furnishings, nails and in particular weapons used to be produced.
 93 Documents of time mention shops and craftsmen of jewelry, tailors, fur tradesmen, bakers, wax craftsmen, carpenters, forgers, gunsmiths, butchers etc.

 For good products, the cities would gain goodwill beyond their respective regions.
-Thus Vlora and Ulqin were famous for production of swords; Shkodra and Ulqin for casting belfries.
-In Shkodra and in Serbian Prizren gold and silver was processed for ornaments.
+Thus Vlorë and Ulcinj were famous for production of swords; Shkodër and Ulcinj for casting belfries.
+In Shkodër and in Prizren, gold and silver was processed for ornaments.
 They were even produced by craftsmen from the villages of monasteries.
 Albanian farriers in the region and beyond were distinguished for the original manners of shoe wearing to horses.
-Foreign countries were seeking stone carvers and bricklayers from Durres, carpenters from Balec etc.
+Foreign countries were seeking stone carvers and bricklayers from Durrës, carpenters from Balec etc.

 From craftsmanship of most advanced wearing products were those of furring, shoemakers and tailors.
 The tailor used to beautifully decorate clothes, with golden embroiders and lines.
-As for production and processing of silk Vlora, Shkodra, Drisht etc. were distinguished.
+As for production and processing of silk Vlorë, Shkodër, Drisht etc. were distinguished.
 There were potteries, candle makers, bakers and butchers, drink shops and taverns in different cities.
 In some sea coast cities, salt extraction was very important.
 At the sea coast several plants existed for construction of ships.